I-surfaces from surfaces with one exceptional unimodal point: Surfaces with an exceptional unimodal double points of type or

-Due to the choice of coordinates, we observe that the families last two cases are obtained by taking $\lambda =1$, and $\lambda=0$ in the first family, respectively.
-And then we compute that $\dim |\Delta| - \dim \Aut(\IP^2)=17$ in both cases.
+\end{prooflist} Due to the choice of coordinates, we observe that the families in the last two cases are obtained by taking $\lambda =1$, and $\lambda=0$ in the first family, respectively.
+Similar to Case 1, using that $\lambda$ is fixed, we compute that $\dim (\IL(\Delta)) - \dim \Aut(\IP^2)=21-4=17$ in Case 2 and Case 3.